-For example, if your camera meters a sports scene for 125th/sec at F8 and you want an setting of F2.8 to create shallow DOF, you are letting more light in the lens so will therefore need to have a faster shutter speed to compensate.
+For example, if your camera meters a sports scene for 125th/sec at F8 and you want an setting of F2.8 to create shallow DOF, you are letting more light in the lens.
+You will therefore need to have a faster shutter speed to compensate.

-The difference here is that 125th/sec @ F8 would give a reasonable (but normally not enough) “action-stopping” shutter speed and good DOF, but 1000th/sec @ F2.8 will give a fantastic sports “action-stopping” speed but very little DOF which could result in focussing and sharpness problems.
+The difference here is that 125th/sec @ F8 would give a reasonable "action-stopping" shutter speed and good DOF.
+However, 1000th/sec @ F2.8 will give a fantastic sports "action-stopping" speed but very little DOF.
+This could result in focussing and sharpness problems.

 If I were shooting sports, I would opt for either of the middle settings (250th @ F5.6 or preferably 500th @ F4).

 Personally, I almost always shoot in Av or Aperture-Priority mode.
 This is where you set the aperture and the camera will automatically set the corresponding shutter speed.
 I would rather have control over the depth of field for work such as;

 But if I need a faster shutter speed for sports or nature photography, I would whack the iris right open.
 To around F4 and see what shutter speed I get.

 If it is still too slow, I simply up the ISO to 200 or 400 to again, allow more light in.
 Actually, I am making the sensor more sensitive but it is the same principle.
 This would give me one or two stops faster shutter speed whilst retaining the aperture setting.
 It is all a matter of personal preference how you make your adjustments.

 The depth of field that a certain aperture gives you will dramatically change depending on what lens you are using, this is quite an important lesson for creative and consistent photography.